 - to be thorough and pay attention to detail

-- collecting and analysing data from remote sensors on satellites and planes
+- monitoring and analysing data from seismic sensors around the world

 - mapping seismic regions and fault lines in the Earth's surface